biocore/qiime/doc/tutorials/denoising_454_data.rst

 Note that the qiime since package v1.2 has a replacement for the sfftools.
 It's slower but fully functional.

+**Note**: Since late 2012, 454 machines have a new feature (flow pattern B) that is supposed to allow for longer reads.
+Unfortunately, files using this feature can not be denoised, but result in nonsense output.
+To make sure that your file uses the older, more common flow pattern A, open the .sff.txt file and look for the :file:`Flow Chars:` section in the header.
+If it shows a constant repeat of TACG you are fine.
+If however the pattern deviates after the third repeat, you are looking at the new flow patten B that can not be denoised.
+In any case, all other qiime programs are not affected by this and can be used as usual.

 For more details on the available options of each script explained in the following use the -h option.